Search for exotic Higgs boson decays H $\to$ $\mathcal{AA}$ with $\mathcal{AA}$ $\to$ $\gamma\gamma$ in events with a semi-merged topology in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal and background models

 The final SR is defined as \mhsrmasr.
 In this region, we construct a signal model that specifies both the shape of the distribution and its total yield (normalization) with respect to the data for a given integrated luminosity, for each \ma hypothesis.
 The shape is derived by creating the \mma template using the simulated \hag events passing the event selection criteria described in Section~\ref{sec:EventReco}.
 Simulated samples are generated at nominal \Pa mass points of \ma = 1, 3, 5, 10, and 15\GeV, for which a shape template is produced and compared against the estimated background model.

 The yield or normalization \nsg in the final SR for a particular \ma hypothesis with the data corresponding to a given integrated luminosity $\intlumi$ is given by:

 where \xsh is the production cross section of the Higgs boson, $\Br (\hag)$ is the branching fraction of \hag, and $\varepsilon(\ma|\mhsrmasr)$ is the efficiency of selection of the \hag events into the final SR, for a given \ma hypothesis.
 For ease of calculation, we choose a hypothetical signal cross section $\xsh\Br (\hag) = 1\pb$ to normalize the templates.
 If we consider the SM Higgs boson production cross section $\xsh = 55.6\pb$~\cite{LHCHiggsCrossSectionWorkingGroup4:2016ypw}, this is equivalent to $\Br(\hag) = 1.8\times 10^{-2}$.
 Intermediate signal mass models are constructed by interpolating both the shape and normalization between the generated mass points with $\Delta \ma < 2\GeV$, ensuring smooth signal coverage across the full \ma mass range.
+We validate the interpolation method using generated signal mass points and find the shapes to be comparable.
 Figure~\ref{fig:sg-mA5Gev} shows the \mma distribution of the signal model from simulation for the $\ma = 5\GeV$ hypothesis.
 The region enclosed by the jagged lines defines the \masr region, while the area outside corresponds to the \masb region.
 The \mma distributions are binned using variable bin widths, chosen to maintain sufficient statistical power in each bin.
-The nominal signal, by definition, lies along the diagonal within the \masr, centered around the expected value of 5\GeV for both axes.
+Within this binning scheme, the final template contains 119 bins, with the nominal signal lying along the diagonal within the \masr, centered around the expected value of 5\GeV for both axes.